jonas1ara/73/Problems/Binary/Number-of-1-Bits/README.md

 # Number of 1 Bits:

-This directory contains implementations of the "Number of 1 Bits" (Hamming Weight) problem in the C++ and C# languages.
-Each implementation uses Brian Kernighan's algorithm with temporal complexity proportional to the number of set bits (bounded by 32, treated as `O(1)` for fixed-width integers).
+This directory contains an implementation of the "Number of 1 Bits" (Hamming Weight) problem in C#.
+The implementation uses Brian Kernighan's algorithm with temporal complexity proportional to the number of set bits (bounded by 32, treated as `O(1)` for fixed-width integers).

 ## Problem description